cvet/fonline/CONTRIBUTING.md

 ## Bugfixes

 If you find a bug, and manage to fix it then create a Pull Request.
-Don't forgot following code style and make code formatting before request.
+Don't forget following code style and make code formatting before request.

 ## Features